 - 1/4 cup (2 ounces, 56 grams, or 4 tablespoons) unsalted butter, softened

 - Pinch of salt

-- For the cookies: In a large bowl, beat together butter, both sugars, vanilla, and salt until creamy.
-Beat in egg yolk.
-Gradually beat in flour then stir in chocolate chips.
-Remove the dough from the bowl and place it between two sheets of plastic wrap.
-Roll the dough flat until it is 1/4-inch thick.
-Chill in the refrigerator for at least an hour or until firm.
+- Remove the dough from the bowl and divide into two pieces.
+Place each piece between two sheets of plastic wrap.
+Roll each dough flat until 1/4-inch thick.
+Refrigerate for at least 1 hour or until firm.

-- When the oven is ready, bake the cookies 9-11 minutes or until golden brown.
-Let stand for 3 minutes then remove to wire racks to cool completely.
+- Bake cookies 9-11 minutes or until golden brown.
+Let sit for 5 minutes then carefully transfer to wire racks to cool completely.

-- Meanwhile, prepare the vanilla buttercream.
-In a medium bowl, beat together sugar, butter and salt until creamy.
-Increase the speed to high and beat until creamy, 3-5 minutes.
+- For the buttercream: In a medium bowl, beat together sugar, butter, and salt until creamy, about 1-2 minutes.
 Add vanilla and beat for another minute.

-- For the chocolate glaze: Place the chocolate chips in a plastic sandwich bag - do not seal.
-Microwave for 45 seconds then knead until smooth.
-Squeeze all of the chocolate to one corner of the bag then make a small cut to the corner.
-Pipe the chocolate onto the cookies as desired.
+- Push all of the chocolate to one corner of the bag then make a small cut to the corner.
+Pipe onto the cookies as desired then add more sprinkles.
 Let the chocolate harden before serving.